luchak/qpa-format/README.md

 - Reasonable quality at very low data rates.
 QPA encodes mostly-intelligible speech at just 1.14 bits/sample (788 bytes/second) - or completely-intelligible speech, as well as usable instrument samples, at twice that rate.
 - Faster-than-realtime decoding speed.
 Precise speed depends on the decoder implementation, but around 4x realtime is a reasonable expectation for a token-optimized (not CPU-optimized) decoder.

+This file contains usage information and links to resources.
+For more detail on the definition of the format, please see SPEC.md.

 ## ⚠️ Warning

 As always with audio code, be careful when experimenting.
 Bugs or bad data can produce loud sounds that can damage your